Azure/kubernetes-keyvault-flexvol/README.md

             name: kvcreds                             # [OPTIONAL] not required if using Pod Identity
           options:
             usepodidentity: "false"                   # [OPTIONAL] if not provided, will default to "false"
-            usemanagedidentity: "false"               # [OPTIONAL] if not provided, will default to "false"
+            usevmmanagedidentity: "false"             # [OPTIONAL] if not provided, will default to "false"
-            managedidentityclientid: "clientid"       # [OPTIONAL] use the client id to specify which user assigned managed identity to use, leave empty to use system assigned managed identity
+            vmmanagedidentityclientid: "clientid"     # [OPTIONAL] use the client id to specify which user assigned managed identity to use, leave empty to use system assigned managed identity
             keyvaultname: "testkeyvault"              # [REQUIRED] the name of the KeyVault
             keyvaultobjectnames: "testsecret"         # [REQUIRED] list of KeyVault object names (semi-colon separated)
             keyvaultobjectaliases: "secret.json"      # [OPTIONAL] list of KeyVault object aliases